pedrocatalao/github-org-key-tools/README.md

 # github-org-key-tools

 ## getorgkeys

-Retrieves all member keys for a given github organization.
+Retrieve all member keys for a given github organization.

 ## findkeyowner

-Finds who's the owner of a specified key withing a github organization.
+Find who's the owner of a specified key within a github organization.

-### Remarks
+#### Remarks

 These scripts requires you to specify your username and a token To generate a token go to Github -> Settings -> Developer settings -> Personal access tokens and generate a token with permission on `admin:org` and `user` roles.